E-Graphs as a Persistent Compiler Abstraction: Conclusion

 \section{Conclusion}

-By embedding the e-graph directly in the compiler's \ac{ir}, we eliminate any translation to/from external libraries and can build an e-graph that persists throughout compilation phases.
-The persistent e-graph facilitates equality saturation across multiple abstraction levels helping to mitigate the phase-ordering problem.
-We have shown that existing compiler passes such as constant folding, and compiler infrastructure such as MLIR's \mlirdialect{pdl} dialect can be harnessed to more easily implement equality saturation.
-An implementation in xDSL was used to replicate a floating-point rewriting tool, demonstrating the flexibility of the approach.
-We expect that the \mlirdialect{eqsat} \ac{ir} will unlock a variety of new applications, offering an easy way for the compiler community to explore the advantages of equality saturation.
+By embedding the e-graph directly in the compiler's \ac{ir}, we eliminate any translation to and from external libraries and can build an e-graph that persists throughout compilation phases.
+The persistent e-graph facilitates \ac{es} across multiple abstraction levels helping to mitigate the phase-ordering problem.
+We have shown that existing compiler infrastructure such as MLIR's \mlirdialect{pdl} dialect, graph regions, and dataflow framework can be harnessed to more easily implement \ac{es}.
+Even though \ac{es} in Tamagoyaki currently only works for straight-line, pure code, we show that this already suffices in different domains.
+We used Tamagoyaki to replicate the functionality of a floating-point rewriting tool, demonstrating the flexibility of the approach.
+Furthermore, we showed that by combining Tamagoyaki with CIRCT, we are able to discover optimized circuit designs that are beyond the reach of existing, single-level circuit optimizers that leverage \ac{es}.
+We believe the concepts introduced in this paper can serve as a foundation for our future work that will expand the scope of equivalence-based optimizations to more complex code with control flow and side effects.
+We expect that Tamagoyaki will unlock a variety of new applications, offering an easy way for the compiler community to explore the advantages of \ac{es}.